19hours/sg-statutes/Acts/Building Maintenance and Strata Management Act.md

 (b) sent by pre-paid registered post, it shall be deemed to have been duly served on the person to whom it is addressed 2 days after the day the notice or document was posted, notwithstanding it is returned undelivered; or

-(c) delivered to or affixed on the front door of any lot, on the date of such delivery or affixing of the notice or document at that lot.
+(c) delivered to or affixed on the front door of any lot, it shall be deemed to have been duly served on the person on the date of such delivery or affixing of the notice or document at that lot.

 (6) Subject to subsection (2), this section shall not apply to notices and documents to be served in proceedings in court.

+[LT(S)A, s.
+119]

 ### Jurisdiction of court